Externship Descriptions

 Location: New York, NY

-Duration: Week 2: March 18 - 22
+Duration: March 10th - 14th

-Alum: Tao Leigh Goffe, YALE GSAS ‘15
+Alum: Tao Leigh Goffe, Yale GSAS ‘15

 Industry: Intersectional Consulting

-Available Spots: 4-6 (additional students may be accommodated depending on alumni volunteers)
+Available Spots: 4 - 6 (additional students may be accommodated depending on alumni volunteers)

 Sponsor Provided Description: Afro-Asia Group, LLC is an independent organization that provides consulting on the intersection between African and Asian diasporas.
 Our offices are at Hunter College and the New Museum.
 To us, Afro-Asia is a political project that we understand through the lens of feminism, technologies, and braided intellectual traditions.
 We collaborate with designers, museums, collectives, and publishers to create programming, research, and digital and print media on the ongoing vibrancy of Third World solidarity and anticolonial movements that continue every day.
 I work with scholars and artists to discuss South-South global intimacies, explore colonial foodways, and work on graphic design justice toward futurist coalition building.
 The extern would attend group meetings, take minutes, assist in graphic design and write research dossiers, and would help draft our newsletter and communications strategy including social media.